 EnerNOC already maintained a presence in the European DR sector, primarily in the United Kingdom, Europe’s most advanced DR market.
 Other firms, such as London-based KiWi Power, are already active in that market, whereas other country markets are still in the more tumultuous early stages, allowing outside players such as EnerNOC to enter.
 As DR becomes a higher-demand grid service in Europe, we expect to see the competitive landscape heat up with further merger and acquisition activity.

-Tags: demand, Demand Response, Energy Efficiency, Energy Management, Mergers & Acquisitions, Policy & Regulation
+Tags: Demand Side Management, Energy Efficiency, Energy Management, Mergers & Acquisitions, Policy & Regulation, demand

 | No Comments »